sszczuka/Nixie-Tube-Shield/README.md

 # Nixie-Tube-Shield
-Clock program for the Arduino to run on the Nixie Tube Shield from Switchmode Designs.
-This is base on the OpenSourceNixieTubeShieldFirmware and adds support for the adafruit DS1307 Real Time Clock breakout board kit.
+Clock program for the Arduino to run on the Nixie Tube Shield from http://switchmodedesign.com/ This is base on the OpenSourceNixieTubeShieldFirmware and adds support for the adafruit DS1307 Real Time Clock breakout board kit.